 - Ownership of the intellectual property (IP) — not only will this give you control over the code base and algorithms, but it can also increase the value of your company.

 - Control over the features and product roadmap — you can create proprietary features and algorithms to differentiate yourself from the competition.
 This not only ensures you get the features you want but also means the platform will be built to achieve your business’s goals, strategy and vision.

 - Reduction of fees and commissions — most AdTech vendors charge a markup of 10% to 30%, which can add up if you have a large ad spend or inventory.
 Building your own AdTech platform can lower this amount and help you save millions of dollars per year.

-However, if your goal is to earn revenue from the platform by offering this platform to clients, then this isn’t so much of an issue as you’re goal will be to get a return on your investment over time.
+However, if your goal is to earn revenue from the platform by offering it to clients, then this isn’t so much of an issue as your goal will be to get a return on your investment over time.

-What are the advantages of renting an AdTech platform (DSP, SSP, DMP, etc)?
+What are the advantages of renting an AdTech or MarTech platform (DSP, SSP, CDP, etc)?

 Below are the main advantages of renting an AdTech platform (i.e. using an existing platform):

 - You can start running campaigns straightaway — in most cases, you can start buying or selling media within hours of creating an account.

 - Lower upfront cost — a majority of AdTech platforms charge a percentage of media spend, meaning you don’t need to pay any upfront costs.
 This typically isn’t the case with some white-labelled solutions or larger AdTech vendors as these may charge an ongoing monthly fee on top of media spend.